formkit/docs-content/guides/build-a-multi-step-form.md

 ## Showing validity and errors

-Now that our template has access to each group's validity and error state, let's write the UI to expose this in the step navigation bar.
-In addition, we no longer have to manually define our steps since our plugin dynamically stores the `steps`.
+Now that our template has access to each group's validity and error state via our plugin, let's write the UI to expose this in the step navigation bar.

+We also no longer need to manually define our steps since our plugin dynamically stores the `steps` as part of its tracking.
 Here's our approach:

-- We'll add a `data-step-valid="true"` attribute to each step if it's valid (to target with CSS).
+- We'll add a `data-step-valid="true"` attribute to each step if it's valid (so that we can target it with CSS).
-- We'll add the `has-errors` class to the step, and add an error bubble `<span>` inside with the number of errors.
+- We'll add a `has-errors` class to the step, and add an error bubble `<span>` inside that will show the number of errors within a given step.

 <client-only>